 Agricultural Legacies in the Semi-Arid Western USA

-The LEGASYS lab is accepting graduate students interested in examining long-term land use changes and their legacies in dryland Utah using geospatial approaches (GIS, Remote Sensing, GeoAI).
-The research will focus on tracing human landscape modification and changing vegetation dynamics using a combination of historical, remote sensing, and ground-based data.
+The LEGASYS lab is always interested in connecting with graduate students interested in examining long-term land use changes and their legacies in dryland Utah using geospatial approaches (GIS, Remote Sensing, GeoAI).
+On-going lab research is focused on tracing human landscape modification and changing vegetation dynamics using a combination of historical, remote sensing, and ground-based data.
 Interested applicants should note that the cover letter addressing motivation and qualifications/willingness to learn will be the most important factor in the application evaluation.

 Desired qualifications: